nicsuzor/wikijuris/cyberlaw/intermediaries_safe_harbours.markdown

 >“referring users to an online location using information location tools or technology.”

-This safe harbour applies to search engines.
+This safe harbour applies to search engine services.

 ### Limited Immunity